Asimwaheed786/Complete-CI-CD-with-Docker-Compose/README.md

 3. Build a Docker image from the source code.
 4. Run tests inside the Docker container.
 5. Deploy the application upon successful test completion.

+## Contact

+For questions or feedback, please contact Asim Waheed at waheedasim20@gmail.com

+Thank You.